Ask a doctor about a prescription for ELIGARD TRIMESTRAL 22.5 mg POWDER AND SOLVENT FOR INJECTABLE SOLUTION

 Step 5

-While ensuring that the plunger of syringe A is completely pressed down, hold the connector and disengage it from syringe B. Syringe A will remain attached to the connector (Figure 5).
-Ensure that no content is lost, as the needle will not fit properly if it is.
+While ensuring that the plunger of syringe A is completely pressed down, hold the connector and unscrew it from syringe B. Syringe A will remain attached to the connector (Figure 5).
+Make sure that no contents leak out, as the needle will not fit properly when attached.

 Figure 5 |